fatih/subvim/vim/base/vim-multiple-cursors/README.md

 let g:multi_cursor_quit_key='<Esc>'
 ```

-**IMPORTANT:** Please note that currently only single keystroes and special keys can be mapped.
+**IMPORTANT:** Please note that currently only single keystrokes and special keys can be mapped.
 This contraint is also the reason why multikey commands such as `ciw` do not work and cause unexpected behavior in Normal mode.
 This means that a mapping like `<Leader>n` will NOT work correctly.
 For a list of special keys that are supported, see `help :key-notation`

 **NOTE:** Please make sure to always map something to `g:multi_cursor_quit_key`, otherwise you'll have a tough time quitting from multicursor mode.